Configure Copilot single sign-on for Web

 A "Blog Site Copilot (Authenticated App)" Application Registration for Copilot Studio https://token.botframework.com/.auth/web/redirect

-The Canvas App Registration Overview
+I reviewed the Canvas App Registration Overview

-Notice that the Redirect URL can be copied from the Copilot Studio Security|Authentication page
+I noted that the Redirect URL could be copied from the Copilot Studio Security|Authentication page

-The Authenticated App Registration includes scope: api://69552d8b-12ac-4e44-96a6-1dc285405aa5/Readfiles
+The Authenticated App Registration included scope: api://69552d8b-12ac-4e44-96a6-1dc285405aa5/Readfiles

-The Authenticated App Registration Overview
+I reviewed the Authenticated App Registration Overview

-Notice that the Authenticated The Authenticated App Registration Client ID and Client Secret have been added to the Copilot Studio Security|Authentication page.
-The "api://6955..." scope has been added to the Copilot Studio Security|Authentication page.
+I noticed that the Authenticated App Registration Client ID and Client Secret were added to the Copilot Studio Security|Authentication page.
+The "api://6955..." scope was also added.

-Static Web App has URL https://delightful-moss-0ad02620f.5.azurestaticapps.net
+The Static Web App had URL https://delightful-moss-0ad02620f.5.azurestaticapps.net

 To get this example to work I needed to load the web page and to click the "log in" button (promptly).

-Whoami Topic
+I reviewed the Whoami Topic